-Please select ‘Moderna’, ‘Pfizer’, or ‘no preference’ for quickest access to a COVID-19 vaccine.
-Currently, only the Pfizer vaccine is approved for those 16 years and older, while Moderna is approved for those 18 years and older.
+The Pfizer vaccine is approved for everyone 12 years and older, and the Moderna vaccine is approved for adults 18 years and older.

 How will you be notified?
 You will need either an email address or a phone number that receives text messages.
 If you do not have computer access or need help registering, please call the COVID-19 registration line at 1-866-458-0169 for assistance in English or Spanish.